spryker/docker-sdk/docs/02-development/07-configuring-a-mount-mode.md

 ```

-## Configuring native mount mode on Linux
+## Configuring a native mount mode on Linux

-To configure native mount mode on Linux:
+To configure a native mount mode on Linux:

 1. Install or update Docker for Linux to the latest stable version.